-This region is all about outdoor adventures.
-Having a car gives you the freedom to really explore and see it all.
+Firstly, the Torres and Cape region is all about outdoor adventures.
+So, having a car gives you the freedom to really explore and see it all.

 The best part about this region is that you can go places where it feels as though you are the first human to be there in a long time.
 Feel the solitude in the vast landscapes.
-Unfortunately, this isn’t an option all year round so ensure that you do your research or speak with our Logistics team.
-The wet season means that roads get cut off and you may get stuck in paradise (what a shame).
-Best time to tackle it is the dry season which runs from May – October.
+Unfortunately, this isn’t an option all year round so ensure that you do your research or speak with our Logistics team, because the wet season means that roads get cut off and you may get stuck in paradise (what a shame).
+So, best time to tackle it is the dry season which runs from May – October.

 2. Camp, camp, & camp:

-Going camping in remote places really gives you the best chance to understand why people love this region.
-Borrow a tent, drive to a great spot with friends, get your campfire going and enjoy the time in the wild.
+Above all, going camping in remote places really gives you the best chance to understand why people love the Torres and Cape region.
+Borrow a tent, drive to a great spot with friends, get your campfire going, and enjoy the time in the wild.
 It is such a great stress reliever too.
 Our Affinity nurses work hard so take the time to stop and rejuvenate – you won’t regret it!

 3. Make friends:

-Fruit Bat Falls– Enjoy a nice cool off at Fruit Bat Falls which is a clear spring fed from Eliot Creek.
+Fruit Bat Falls – Enjoy a nice cool off at Fruit Bat Falls which is a clear spring fed from Eliot Creek.
 Chances are you have seen photos of this place and for good reason.
-It is a staple and only a short board walk from the car park.
+So, it is a definitely a staple, and only a short board walk from the car park.